What to Wear to a Tech Conference A Modern Style Guide

 Sneakers vs. Dress Shoes

-For those who wear heels, consider going with a moderate height or wedge heel for extended comfort.
-If you’re unsure about the venue’s formality level, flats or low pumps can be a safe bet.
-They offer better stability and won’t kill your feet after hours of walking.
+For those who prefer heels, opting for a moderate height or wedge will provide extended comfort.
+If unsure of the venue’s level of formality, flats or low pumps can be a reliable choice.
+These options offer improved stability and won’t leave your feet in agony after hours of walking.

 Maintaining Comfort Without Sacrificing Style